Skip to content

 Yes.
 Overall, men are about one and a half to two times more likely to have a substance use disorder (SUD) than women.
 Data from the National Survey on Drug Use and Health indicate that in 2019, approximately 10.7% of males 12 years of age and older and 6.3% of females met criteria for an SUD in the prior year.
 It is important to note, however, that when children 12 to 17 were examined apart from adults, the rates for boys and girls were much closer and even slightly higher for girls (5.7%) than for boys (4.8%).

 Children in families with a lot of drug or alcohol addiction among the members are at high risk.
 It is very clear from studies of twins that 50% of the risk for developing addiction is determined by genetics.
 Among identical twins who share all their genes, if one twin has addiction, the other twin has a 50% chance of having it as well.
-Among fraternal twins who, just like any other siblings share about half their genes, if one twin has addiction, the other twin has about 25% chance of having the disorder.
-The good news here is that half the risk for developing addiction is environmental so that effective interventions can probably prevent it in many genetically susceptible individuals.
+Among fraternal twins who, just like any other siblings share about half their genes, if one twin has an addiction, the other twin has about 25% chance of having the disorder.
+This does not mean that a young person with a family history is predetermined to develop a substance use disorder.
+It does, though, mean that they are particularly susceptible to the disease.

 View More FAQs